jhap1982/giveituruguay/2016/2016-11-08 - Ziggo Dome, Amsterdam, Netherlands/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Otherside
+3. Otherside
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Dark Necessities
+5. Dark Necessities
-Pea
+6. Pea
-Wet Sand
+7. Wet Sand
-Go Robot
+8. Go  Robot
-She's Only 18
+9. She's Only 18
-Factory of Faith
+10. Factory of Faith
-Californication
+11. Californication
-Sick Love
+12. Sick Love
-The Power of Equality
+13. The Power of Equality
-Encore tease
+14. Encore tease
-Goodbye Angels
+15. Goodbye Angels
-Soul to Squeeze
+16. Soul to Squeeze
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Dreams of a Samurai
+19. Dreams of a Samurai
-Give It Away
+20. Give It Away

 ## Notes